conal/talk-2023-galilean-revolution/readme.md

 Erratum:

-*   At 38:32 I misattributed the paper "Tackling the Awkward Squad: monadic input/output, concurrency, exceptions, and foreign-language calls in Haskell" written by (only) Simon Peyton Jones.
+*   At 38:32 I misattributed the paper "Tackling the Awkward Squad: monadic input/output, concurrency, exceptions, and foreign-language calls in Haskell", which was written by (only) Simon Peyton Jones.